motamed/motamed/README.md

 I'm a Cloud Solution Architect at Microsoft, where I design and implement cloud-based solutions for various clients and projects.

 I have a passion for learning and sharing my knowledge with others as publicly as possible.
-I enjoy writing blog posts, and contributing to open source projects.
+I enjoy contributing to open source projects.

 Some of the technologies I work with are Azure, Kubernetes, Docker, Python, and Nodejs.